The best horror movies of the last 10 years – and how to stream them

 2. It Follows

-How to stream it: Peacock – free tier (US), BBC iPlayer (UK)
+How to stream it: Peacock – free tier (US), BBC iPlayer (UK), Shudder (AU)

 It Follows has one of the more clever concepts the horror genre has seen: Jay (Maika Monroe) is a sweet high school girl who, after she sleeps with her boyfriend for the first time, contracts a STD in the form of a ghoulish apparition that follows her wherever she goes.
 If she doesn’t pass it on to someone else, it will kill her.
 That setup allows writer-director David Robert Mitchell to pile on the dread as Jay (and the audience) constantly looks over her shoulder for any sign of her boogeyman.